BianchiLuca28/project_CSD/README.md

 ## Access via the web link

-Another way to access the app is via this link
+Another way to access the app is via this link that has been deployed on the StreamLit hosting service

 ```bash
   https://projectcsd.streamlit.app/